2y2son4/board-games-showcase/README.md

-# Angular17Playground
+# Angular 17 Playground for `2y2son4

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` for a dev server. `http://localhost:4200/` will automatically be opened on your browser.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding